 In March 2022, just one month into the war, Khodakivska read that Russia was deporting Ukrainian children from recently occupied territory in Luhansk and Donetsk regions and sending them to institutions in other occupied areas or in Russia itself.
-More stories followed, some in Ukrainian media, some in images from The Blue Sweater with a Yellow Hole, a film-in-progress, cinematography by Denys Melnyk western outlets.
+More stories followed, some in Ukrainian media, some in cinematography by Denys Melnyk western outlets.
 Khodakivska learned that the deportations were not new-children had been removed from occupied areas before the full-scale invasion-and increasingly, it was clear to her that these were not just a few isolated cases.
 Soldiers were taking children from orphanages, from schools, and from their homes, where they showed up threatening or bribing families to persuade them to send their children to "recreational camps" in Russia and Russian-occupied Crimea.